 April School Holiday Programme - Waikato Museum, Hamilton

-Supervised programmes for ages 7-13 years
+Supervised programmes for ages 7-13 only

 $45 per day

 Have fun at the Museum these school holidays.
 Leave the children with us to enjoy supervised, tutored programmes.

 Monday 15 April 2019

 Create your own squishy pet to take home, and other furry friends to keep or give away as gifts.
 Get inspired by a tour of the Scarface Claw exhibition and a behind-the-scenes visit to the Museum’s vault to see our collection of stuffed toys.

 Tuesday 16 April

 Explore the CUT!
 Costume and the Cinema exhibition and see how accessories and props are used to make the costumes even more authentic.
 Create a costume accessory based on your favourite movie.

 Mysterious Microscopic World